 Using quick, hitch passes to beat Minnesota’s pass rush, Dawson drove to three Jan Stenerud field goals, including a 48-yarder on which the first soccer-style kicker in a Super Bowl set a Super Bowl length record that would stand for 24 years.
 After the Vikes fumbled a kickoff, Mike Garrett scored on 65 Toss Power Trap for a 16-0 halftime lead.
 The Chiefs ran wide receiver Frank Pitts on three end arounds for 37 yards.
 Otis Taylor turned a third quarter hitch into 46-yard catch-and-run touchdown.
 Taylor crossed the goal line with a high-kicking stride, a subtle bit of showboating that told everyone the obvious: game over.

-On defense, the Chiefs overwhelmed center Mick Tinglehoff with nose guard prototype Curley Culp or 6-7 Buck Buchannan.
+On defense, the Chiefs overwhelmed center Mick Tinglehoff with thick nose guard prototype Curley Culp or 6-7 Buck Buchannan.
 Kansas City held the Vikings to 67 rushing yards, intercepted tough Minnesota quarterback Joe Kapp three times, then knocked him out of the game.

 SUPER BOWL V

 BALTIMORE COLTS 16, DALLAS 13